nodejs/release-cloudflare-worker/COLLABORATOR_GUIDE.md

 ## Additional Clarification

-If you have any further questions, please feel free to reach out in [an Issue](https://github.com/nodejs/release-cloudflare-worker/issues/new) or the `#r2-website-migration` channel in the [OpenJS Foundation Slack](https://openjsf.org/collaboration).
+If you have any further questions, please feel free to reach out in [an Issue](https://github.com/nodejs/release-cloudflare-worker/issues/new) or the `#nodejs-website` channel in the [OpenJS Foundation Slack](https://openjsf.org/collaboration).